explodecomputer/WholeGenomesPractical/README.md

         ./construct_grm_chr.sh

     - What is the algorithm doing?

-        > We are estimating the genetic similarity between each pair of individuals.
-This is based on average numbers of shared alleles for every SNP on the chromosome being analysed.

-3. We have now calculated a genetic relationship value for every pair of individuals.
+4. We have now calculated a genetic relationship value for every pair of individuals.
 If the sample comprises only 'unrelated' individuals then each pair of individuals should have a genetic relationship less than 0.05 (and a relationship with themselves of approximately 1).
 Use the `analyse_grm.R` script to read in the GRM files into R and plot the distribution of relationships:

 		R --no-save < analyse_grm.R

 	- Why is it important to make sure that related individuals are not included in this analysis?

-        > We are estimating SNP heritability.
-The genetic similarity of related individuals includes all variants not just common SNPs captured on the SNP chip.
-It also correlates with common environment, so the estimate will be biased towards full heritability + common environment effects.

     - How might these graphs look different if you used the entire genome instead of just one chromosome to calculate relationships?

-        > The variance would be lower because we are obtaining a more precise estimate of kinship by incorporating information from many more SNPs

-4. Calculate SNP heritabilities with and without covariates.
+5. Calculate SNP heritabilities with and without covariates.
 What are the SNP heritabilities for each chromosome for BMI?
 Use the commands in `estimate_heritability.sh` to do this and plot them on the board.
     - How does SNP heritability relate to chromosome size?
 Why?

-        > Larger chromosomes have higher heritability because under the infinitestimal model they have more causal variants

     - What is the danger of calculating SNP heritability **without fitting covariates**?

-        > Confounding from population stratification will inflate the extent to which genetic similarity associates with phenotypic similarity

     - What would happen if you calculated SNP heritability in a case control study, **where the cases and controls were genotyped in separate batches**?

-        > The technical batch effects would make cases look much more similar to cases than to controls.
-As a consequence the heritability would be inflated because individuals with the same phenotype would be estimated to be more genetically similar

-5. In addition to estimating the SNP heritability of each trait, we can calculate how similar the genetic effects are for a pair of traits.
+6. In addition to estimating the SNP heritability of each trait, we can calculate how similar the genetic effects are for a pair of traits.
 This is also known as the genetic correlation.
 Perform bivariate GREML analysis to calculate genetic correlations between each pair of traits.
 Use the commands in `estimate_bivariate.sh` to do this.